TeCoEd/minecraft-photobooth/worksheet.md

 ## Testing that you are in the Photo booth

 At this point we have a Photo booth, the co-ordinates of the trigger block, and a function to control the PiCamera and take a picture.
 The next step is to test the program identifies when you are in the Photo booth.
 To do this we must create a loop which checks if your player co-ordinates match the trigger block co-ordinates.
-If they do then you are standing in the Photo booth.
-You can do this by using a simple if statement, we call these conditionals.
-Add the code below to your Python program.
+If they do, then you are standing in the Photo booth.
+To do this we use a simple `if` statement, we call these conditionals.
+Add the code below to your program.

 ```python
 while True: